Why It Works

 Remove pot from heat and funnel kumquats and liquid into prepared jars.

 For shelf stable jars, wipe rims, apply lids and rings and process in a boiling water canner for 10 minutes.

-If making as a refrigerator pickle, let jars cool thoroughly and then store in the refrigerator.
+If making as a refrigerator pickle, let jars cool thoroughly and then store in refrigerator.
 Let pickles rest for 24 hours before eating.

-mason jars, canning pot
+Mason jars, canning pot

 |Total Fat 0g||0%|

 |Saturated Fat 0g||0%|

 |Total Carbohydrate 15g||5%|

 |Vitamin C 17mg||83%|